justynjen/Justynjen/_posts/2018-04-23-how-can-pinterest-help-your-business-grow.md

 ![](/uploads/screenshot-38-1.png)

 After that you should sign up for [Tailwindapp](https://www.tailwindapp.com/i/justynjen) and use it to your advantage!
+I usually am pinning at least 20-25 times a day!

 ![](/uploads/screenshot-40.png){: srcset="/uploads/screenshot-40.png 504w, /uploads/screenshot-40@2x.png 1008w"}

-4. Pin constantly
+The next thing to do is just be putting out new pins constantly.
+Like I said above, I usually put out 20 pins a day at least.

-5. Create multiple pins for every product and post that you have
+Another important thing to do is create multiple pins for every product and post that you have.

-6. Make sure that you have analytics setup for your website
+Lastly, make sure that you have analytics setup for your website so that you can track all of your growth.&nbsp;

 With all of this, you should see a serious change in your business and Pinterest traffic in just a matter of weeks!